 Maternal and infant mortality rates in Sub-Saharan Africa are unacceptably high.
 Many women and their newborns die from preventable complications, such as prolonged labor and eclampsia, prior to delivery.
 Women in the program are encouraged to seek the help of a Midwife should complications develop prior to delivery, decreasing the Maternal Mortality Rate (MMR) and Infant Mortality Rate (IMR).

 PWH aims to decrease the amount of unsuccessful pregnancies that would be predicted by the current IMR in Sub-Saharan Africa, which is about 52 infant deaths per 1,000 live births (World Bank, 2020).
 The kits also include items to ensure babies are kept warm and dry after birth.

-Project 10,000 has seen significant success but we need your help to ensure we are able to reach 10,000 women by the end of 2020!
-If you are interested in taking on a leadership role in this project, please fill out our volunteer application.
+Project 10,000 has seen significant success but we need your help to ensure we are able to reach 10,000 women!

-If you or your school is interested in organizing a fundraiser for the purchase of the birthing supplies or a drive to collect diapers, blankets, hats, and/or beanie babies, please e-mail us and we'd be happy to help you.
+If you or your school is interested in organizing a fundraiser for the purchase of the birthing supplies or a drive to collect diapers, blankets and hats, please e-mail us and we'd be happy to help you.

-If you would like to donate new or gently used items to Project 10,000 please reach out!
+If you would like to donate new or gently used items to Project 10,000 please contact us!